-A little thought and a little kindness are often worth more than a great deal of money. – John Ruskin
+“A little thought and a little kindness are often worth more than a great deal of money.” – John Ruskin

-It is also a good reminder to thank those people who have done things like that for us.
-How many times have others given us a leg up and we offer a quick thank you in the moment, but never go back and take the time to tell them about the real impact they had in our lives?
+It is also a good reminder to thank the people who have done things like that for us.
+How many times have others given us a leg-up, but we never go back to tell them how much impact they had in our lives?
 I think most people have a hard time being thanked.
 It throws us off because it’s a little scary to realize the weight of our actions.

 Today, I just wanted to pass along this story because it meant so much to me and I hope it encourages you to reflect on how you can impact others, who you can thank for little kindnesses in your life and heighten your awareness of the impact your actions—big and small—have on those around you.